The Exceptional Diversity in this course

 “Not too many courses are this comprehensive!
 When you complete this course you will understand all the aspects associated with landscaping and design.
 Most landscaping courses only focus on design - but without the fundamental knowledge of plants and landscape construction a designer cannot truly design a workable garden.
 This course covers all the design and construction aspects plus botany and horticultural skills enabling you to understand how plants will perform and work for you in your designs.” - Adriana Fraser , Adv.Dip.Hort, Cert.Hort., Adv.
 Cert.
 App.
 Mgt., Cert 1V Assessment and Training.
 ACS Tutor, author, garden designer.

-Note that each module in the Advanced Diploma In Horticulture - Landscaping is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 4 In Horticulture - Landscaping is a short course in its own right, and may be studied separately.

 WHERE YOU MIGHT USE THESE STUDIES